ytonghe/ytonghe.github.io/_pages/about.md

 I've been granted a postgraduate recommendation and will be attending the [College of Computer Science and Software Engineering](https://csse.szu.edu.cn/) at [Shenzhen University](https://www.szu.edu.cn/).

-You can find my CV here:
+You can find my CV here:[Yutong He's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).